ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Cloudy, with a low around 5.
+         <h3>Overnight</h3>A slight chance of snow after 5am.
+Cloudy, with a low around 5.
 Wind chill values as low as -12.
-North northeast wind around 13 mph, with gusts as high as 23
+North northeast wind around
-         mph.<br></div>
+         13 mph, with gusts as high as 22 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Snow after 7am.
+         <h3>Saturday</h3>Snow.
 Cloudy, with a high near 14.
 Wind chill values as low as -10.
-Northeast wind around 12 mph, with gusts as
+Northeast wind around 12 mph, with gusts as high as 22
-         high as 22 mph.
+         mph.
 Chance of precipitation is 100%.
 New snow accumulation of 2 to 4 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">